snapp-incubator/charlie/README.md

 This is a runtime for executing you codes inside a container.
 This can be used for
-DOM Judge, Code execution platforms and etc.
+DOM Judge, Code execution platforms, etc.

+## Docker Image

 Docker image ```amirhossein21/runtime:latest```